Shepherding (Australian rules football): Giansiracusa–Koschitzke Incident (2006)

-Notting / Caracella Incident (2006)
+Notting–Caracella Incident (2006)

-The bump caused further controversy later in 2006, when Blake Caracella suffered a career-ending neck injury after an accidental bump from former teammate Tim Notting which fracturing several vertebrae and bruising his spinal cord.
+The bump caused further controversy later in 2006 when Blake Caracella suffered a career-ending neck injury after an accidental bump from former teammate Tim Notting which fractured several vertebrae and bruised his spinal cord.
 The injury horrified the football community.
-AFL CEO Andrew Demetriou saying that the speed of the game and the professionalism and physiques of modern AFL players were to blame (something that recent AFL rules have actually been designed to increase).
-In a speech, he used the unfortunate phrase "break neck speed" to highlight the problem.
+AFL CEO Andrew Demetriou said that the speed of the game and the professionalism and physiques of modern AFL players were to blame (something that recent AFL rules have actually been designed to increase).
+In a speech, he used the unfortunate phrase "breakneck speed" to highlight the problem.
 Caracella revealed that scans had shown his spinal column was naturally narrower than average.
 This condition would have ruled out a career in any professional contact sport had it been diagnosed earlier, and added to the sense of relief that the injury was not considerably more serious.
 However, he claims that he now suffers virtually no ill effects resulting from the collision.
 Other players, such as Carlton's Nick Stevens, have sustained similar injuries.